rhubbard95/Capstone/docs/project-planning.md

 There should be photos attached to the "assets" folder that says "Userflow.png", "Mural.png", and "Wireframe.png"

 I've done a google search for a parry trainers.
 I wasn't able to find the type of application that I am planning on developing.
 When researching, I ran into different forums where multiple people talked about how to parry on specific games.
+I did not like how there isn't an application for training a users timing.

 https://www.reddit.com/r/darksouls3/comments/6p7fcs/parry_training/

 I did run into a for profit website that is a parry training platform.
+Unfortunately, I am not paying for this application, so I can not provide any details here.

 https://www.producthunt.com/products/coach-parry-training-platform